oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>scheduling host</b>
     -   if the vm has passthrough vnic, the physical nic to which the vnic's network is attached to is being checked.
-        -   if it has the are no available VFs on the nic the host is filtered out from the scheduling.
+        -   if ithere are no available VFs on the nic, the host is filtered out from the scheduling.
         -   if all the hosts were filtered out from the scheduling the running of the VM will fail and an appropriate error message will be displayed.
-*   just on run vm the relevant VF will be configured with the network configuration values.
+    -   on run vm the engine will pass to the vdsm-
+        -   the pf the vnic should be connected to one of its vfs.
+        -   the network configuration that should be applied on the vf (vlan, qos, mtu).
+            -   the network configuration will be applied on the vf before starting the vm.

 ##### migration

 *   scheduling the host- same as in run vm.
+    -   the engine will pass followibng to the vdsm-
+        -   the pf the vnic should be connected to one of its vfs.
+        -   the network configuration that should be applied on the vf (vlan, qos, mtu).
-*   the network configuration values will be set on the VFs of the scheduled host before the migration takes place.
+            -   the network configuration values will be applied on the VFs of the scheduled host before the migration takes place.

 #### VDSM API

+*   TBD - fix this section!
-*   setupNetworks verb will be extended
+*   setupNetworks verb will be extended (???)

 <!-- -->